SteveNofs/gaggiuino/Nextion_SteveNofs/README.md

 ## NEXTION 4.3" DISPLAY, NEXTION 3.5" DISPLAY and NEXTION 2.4"/2.8" DISPLAY HMI FILES

 by Steve Nofs
   - NOTE: Previous GitHub repository was deleted as it was not a proper fork of the original code.
-This GitHub repository resolved that issue and assures proper credit is given to Zer0-bit/Gaggiuino as the creator of the original source.
+This GitHub repository resolves that issue and assures proper credit is given to Zer0-bit/Gaggiuino as the creator of the original source.
   - For those without the Nextion editor: All TFT files have been compiled/uploaded for 'standard' orientation and 'flipped 180' rotation.
 Let me know if you need a specific display compiled/uploaded.
   - The Nextion 4.3" must be Intelligent Series to run the 4.3" code.
   - This GitHub repository contains my HMI versions for the Nextion display for use on the Gaggiuino mod of the Gaggia Espresso Machine.